USS Saratoga (CV-60): The TCG Muavenet incident

+Decommissioning and fate

-Decommissioning and fateSaratoga was decommissioned at the Naval Station, Mayport, Florida, on 20 August 1994, and stricken from the Naval Vessel Register the same day.
+Saratoga was decommissioned at the Naval Station, Mayport, Florida, on 20 August 1994, and stricken from the Naval Vessel Register the same day.
 She was towed to Philadelphia in May 1995, then, upon deactivation of the Philadelphia Navy Yard in August 1998, to Naval Station Newport in Newport, Rhode Island.
 There, she was first placed on donation hold, then her status was changed to "disposal as an experimental ship", and finally she was returned to donation hold on 1 January 2000.
 While a hulk at Newport, ex-Saratoga, like her sisters, was extensively stripped to support the active carrier fleet.
 There was an active effort to make her a museum ship in Quonset Point in North Kingstown, Rhode Island.
 In April 2010 Saratoga was removed from donation hold and scheduled to be disposed.

 Efforts in 1994–95 to establish the ship as a museum in Jacksonville, Florida failed to raise even half of the start up costs.
 Jacksonville civic leaders attempted to raise funds, but the fundraising campaign, "Save Our Sara", fell short of the $3 million goal.
 Efforts were abandoned when startup costs increased from $4.5 million to $6.8 million.
 Officials had wanted to place the ship in downtown Jacksonville, on the St. Johns River along the Southbank Riverwalk.A major hurdle was competition with the National Football League, who had awarded the city the Jacksonville Jaguars franchise in November 1993.
 To secure the team as part of the agreement with the NFL, the city had to ensure a large financial commitment to fund re-building of the city's stadium at a cost of $130 million during 1994.
 This severely limited the city's available funding and support of the "Save Our Sara" effort to bring Saratoga back to her home port.
 The Jacksonville USS Saratoga Museum Foundation, Inc ceased operating in the summer of 1995.

 On 8 May 2014, Naval Sea Systems Command announced that ESCO Marine, Brownsville, Texas, would scrap Saratoga for one cent.
 This was the minimum amount that could be paid for scrapping the ship.
 On 21 August 2014, Saratoga departed Naval Station Newport and made its way down Narragansett Bay to the Atlantic Ocean, en route to the Esco Marine ship recycling plant in Brownsville, Texas.
 The vessel arrived at the scrapyard on 16 September for final scrapping.
 Scrapping was completed by 31 March 2019.

 Both of Saratoga's anchors were reused on the 1998 commissioned, USS Harry S. Truman.